 PLEDGE Fellowship

 The PLEDGE Fellowship is a 14-month professional development program in which Fellows complete a Capstone, taking the form of an empirical assessment of a law student-facing program.
-The program should be premised on fostering diverse, equitable, and inclusive learning environments.
+The program should be premised on fostering inclusive student success.
 The Fellowship targets experienced law school administrators, faculty members, and other similarly situated professionals.

 Teams of two Fellows will undertake program assessments, called Capstones, using empirical research methods focusing on one of the following three topical strands: